CORONAVIRUS: Latest updates here.

 On a girl's night out to the theatre, we couldn't help but join in unison and standing ovation as we were buoyed by the confident and uplifting beat.
 It's a thumbs up from us for a star performance from a young cast in this brand new classic.

-View our show pages for more information about Six, Arts Theatre.
+View our show pages for more information about Six, Lyric Theatre.

 Sound good to you?
 Share this page on social media and let your friends know about it.